pak11273/dotfiles/README.md

 ## You'll need to install Ack for the Ack plugin

 [Ack Instructions](https://beyondgrep.com/install/)

-Note: create an .ackrc on your root directory
+Note: create an .ackrc on your root directory for every project

 A typical config: